UKHO/docs/software-engineering-policies/TechnicalDebt/TechnicalDebtPolicy.md

     * Performance
     * Maintainability
     * Extensibility
-  * Out-Of-Support
-  * Date-of-Failure **
+  * Out-Of-Support**
-  * Investigate To Remove - This tag has been used to mark a Technical Debt item that may already have been completed or is going to be irrelevant due to other work.
+  * Investigate To Remove** - This tag has been used to mark a Technical Debt item that may already have been completed or is going to be irrelevant due to other work.
   * UKHO TD priority tag:
     * TD1 - High business/technical value, high risk debt that needs to be paid off ASAP (a Security tag should automatically be considered for a TD1 prioritisation).
     * TD2 - High business/technical value (cost reduction, blocker removing, maintainability improvement), lower risk, a change that should be worked on when time/opportunity permits and is not something that can be accepted or supported long term.
     * TD3 - Tech debt that has been accepted as a risk but through paying off would add value through improving usability, maintainability, reliability or performance.
     * TD4 - Accepted risk from the business, safe to leave until service reaches end of life.
 Worth tracking in case developers are working in the area and can complete as quick wins.

+** - Denotes where the tag is appropriate

 ### Tech Debt Metric Strategy